open-quantum-safe/boringssl/README.md

 - If `<KEX>` has L1 security, the method `p256_<KEX>` is available, which combines `<KEX>` with ECDH using NIST's P256 curve
 - If `<KEX>` has L3 security, the method `p384_<KEX>` is available, which combines `<KEX>` with ECDH using NIST's P384 curve
 - If `<KEX>` has L5 security, the method `p521_<KEX>` is available, which combines `<KEX>` with ECDH using NIST's P521 curve

+For example, since `kyber768` claims L3 security, the hybrid `p384_kyber768` is available.

+Note that algorithms marked with a dagger (†) have large stack usage and may cause failures when run on threads or in constrained environments.

 #### Signatures